Two file folders circle the Zend logo. One is labeled with PHP.

 Back to top

-Benefits of a PHP Migration
+Benefits of PHP Migrations

 For most applications, including CMS platforms, the primary benefits of a PHP migration revolve around improved security and increased performance.